pkic/pkimm/categories/monitoring-and-auditing/_index.md

 Monitoring of operational and security events should be implemented to ensure that the PKI implementation is operating as expected and that the security events are detected and responded to in a timely manner and that evidence of any malicious event is identified.
 The monitoring should be implemented for all critical systems and components, including the CA, RA, OCSP, HSM, and other relevant systems.

-Monitoring should be aligned with the monitoring and auditing requirements defined in the certificate policy, certification practice statement, or other relevant documents.
+Monitoring should be aligned with the monitoring and auditing requirements defined in the CP, CPS, and other relevant documents.
 The monitoring should be implemented to ensure that the requirements are met.

 #### Assessment

-- Monitoring of operational and security events is implemented according the requirements
+- Monitoring of operational and security events is implemented according to the requirements
 - Review of monitoring implementation, including CA key life cycle management related events, security sensitive events, and other relevant events
 - Review of monitoring events and alerts
 - Interviews with personnel responsible for monitoring